fairandaffordable/fairandaffordable.github.io/index.md

 ---
 title: FaAP
-subtitle: Fair and Affordable Pricing Initiative
+subtitle: The Fair and Affordable Pricing Initiative
 layout: page
 ---

-# The Fair and Affordable Pricing Initiative
+# Welcome

-This website showcases the options for the Bulma Clean theme.
-The theme is available as a ruby gem or can be used with GitHub pages.
+This is the website of the Fair and Affordable Pricing Initiative, a regional cooperation of European Countries aiming to expand access to medicinal products.

 ## Ruby Gem